danielennis11111/lastfm-spotify-playlist-importer/README.md

 ## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is for educational and personal use.
+Please respect the API terms of service for both Last.fm and Spotify.

 ## Disclaimer